JacobMrox/Resident-Evil-3-Biohazard-3-Classic-Rebirth-HD-Mod-Loader/README.md

 * The game uses your custom low-res texture (e.g., the PS1/PlayStation TIM texture file in your modded DATA/PLD/PL00.PLD).

-* The HD Mod intercepts the textures and dumps them to: mod_hd/dump/.
+* The HD Mod intercepts the textures and dumps them to "mod_hd/dump/" (you must create the "dump" folder; otherwise it won't dump anything).

 * You can upscale that WEBP file to 4x resolution.